This exam uses low-dose x-rays to make a picture of breast tissue. The picture is called a mammogram.

 |Copyright © Nucleus Medical Media, Inc.|

 X-rays do not cause short-term health complications.
-But radiation doses may build up in the body over time.
+Repeated doses of radiation may increase risk of some cancers or thyroid problems.
 The more x-rays you have the more radiation there will be.
-This can raise the risk of some cancers or thyroid problems.
-The risk is higher in children and women who could get or are pregnant.
-Lead safety shields are used during x-rays.
+Lead safety shields can cover areas of the body not being screened.
 They help lower the amount of radiation to the body.

 Pregnant women should talk to their doctors about the risks of having a mammogram.

 The care team may meet with you to talk about:

 - Current medicines, herbs, and supplements that you take

 - Scheduling the exam a week after your period when breast tissue is least tender